Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Preliminaries

 \subsection{Low-Precision Quantization}

 Two popular low-precision number representation formats are known as the {\it fixed point} (FP) and {\it block floating point} (BFP) \citep{song2018computation}.
-Theoretical investigation of this paper only consider the fixed point case, where the quantization error (i.e., the gap between two adjacent representable numbers) is denoted as $\Delta$.
-Furthermore, all representable numbers are truncated to an upper limit $\bar{U}$ and a lower limit $\bar{L}$.
+Theoretical investigation of this paper only considers the fixed point case, where the quantization error (i.e., the gap between two adjacent representable numbers) is denoted as $\Delta$. {For example, if we use 8 bits to represent a number where 1 bit is assigned for the sign, 2 bits for the integer part, and 5 bits for the fractional part, then the gap between two consecutive low-precision numbers is $2^{-5}$, i.e., $\Delta = 2^{-5}$.} Furthermore, all representable numbers are truncated to an upper limit $\bar{U}$ and a lower limit $\bar{L}$.

 Given the low-precision number representation, a quantization function is desired to round real-valued numbers to their low-precision counterparts.
 Two common quantization functions are \emph{deterministic rounding} and \emph{stochastic rounding}.
 The deterministic rounding function, denoted as $Q^d$, quantizes a number to its nearest representable neighbor.
 The stochastic rounding, denoted as $Q^{s}$ (refer to \eqref{eq:qs} in Appendix~\ref{appex:techinical_detail}), randomly quantizes a number to its close representable neighbor satisfying the unbiased condition, i.e. $\E[Q^s(\theta)]=\theta$.
 In what follows, $Q_W$ and $Q_G$ denote stochastic rounding quantizers for the weights and gradients respectively, allowing different quantization errors (i.e., different $\Delta$'s for $Q_W$ and $Q_G$).
 For simplicity in the analysis and experiments, we use the same number of bits to represent the weights and gradients.